cerner/fhir.cerner.com/content/dstu2/authorization.md

 The second URL of importance is the location of the authorization server's token endpoint, which is further identified by the sub-extension URL "token".

+The third URL of importance is the location of the authorization server's user-facing authorization management workflow entry point, which is further identified by the sub-extension URL "manage".
+This sub-extension is advertised from user-facing instances of Cerner's FHIR<sup>®</sup> server.

 The following is non-normative example of a conformance document containing this information: